-There are some things about your product or service that your users need to know in order to utilize your offerings to their full potential.
+There are some things about your product or service that your users need to know to utilize your offerings to their full potential.
 But a lot of them aren’t too keen on digging through your knowledge base to find a bit of information.
 It’s too much effort.
 A Facebook Messenger Chatbot would be a simple and effective way for them to access information about your products and services.

 As mentioned above, Facebook bots take your customers' information, but this time they can also personalize their content by analyzing their history of searches and interests.
-Therefore, you can send your customers links, images, carousels and much more!
+Therefore, you can send your customers links, images, carousels, and much more!
 Yes, you can sell your product through your Facebook Messenger bot!
 You can also provide a CTA that directs your customer to your website or allows them to make payments.
 Hit a home run, E-commerce!

 If you’re an e-commerce enterprise, Facebook marketing seems to be the ideal strategy for you.
-Sending your customers special offers and discount notifications through your Messenger chatbot is a lot more effective than sending emails that end up going in the spam section.
+Sending your customers special offers and discount notifications through your Messenger chatbot is a lot more effective than sending emails that end up going into the spam section.
 Your message is communicated clearly and effectively with chatbots.

 Customers expect 24/7 availability, but they hate waiting on hold.
 They also ask many of the same questions over and over (and over) again.
-If your internet timer demonstrates that you’re spending a lot of time helping people track deliveries, check your return policy, or book appointments, a little automation will go a long way.
+If the internet time demonstrates that you’re spending a lot of time helping people track deliveries, check your return policy, or book appointments, a little automation will go a long way.
 Free up your focus for the tasks that a Messenger chatbot can’t do.

-As your bot greets potential customers, it can identify their needs, ask basic questions, (i.e., “What’s your budget?”) and immediately direct high-quality leads to your human sales team.
+As your bot greets potential customers, it can identify their needs, ask basic questions, (i.e., “What’s your budget?”), and immediately direct high-quality leads to your human sales team.

 With the right script, bots can do the selling, too.
 And because everything happens without leaving the comfort of Facebook Messenger, drop-off rates are lower than in a traditional ad-to-webpage pipeline.
 Also, conversational commerce leaves room for personalized upselling as the bot makes suggestions.
 Everything from “Seems your flight won’t be leaving until 4 PM.
 Would you prefer a late check-out?” to “Fries with that?”.

-Here are some real life Facebook chatbot examples to inspire you.
+Here are some real-life Facebook chatbot examples to inspire you.

 As with any company in the telecommunications industry, providing phone and internet services isn’t enough.
-Ananda livemore was putting in continuous efforts to improve customer experience while adapting to new digital technologies to stay ahead of the market.
+Ananda livemore was putting in continuous efforts to improve the customer experience while adapting to new digital technologies to stay ahead of the market.

-Ananda livemore is 4G+ data operator with international service standards, a state-of-the-art network.
+Ananda livemore is a 4G+ data operator with international service standards, a state-of-the-art network.
 It’s owned and operated by Amara Communications, a leading telecommunications service provider in Myanmar.
 Through the delivery of high-speed, reliable broadband solutions, ananda aims to provide a truly liberating digital experience to enterprise customers and consumers.

 A Messenger chatbot allows them to improve their customer experience by providing easy access to basic information while reducing wait time.
 Instead of customers going through the usual route of calls and long wait times, Engati's messenger bots answered customer queries immediately.